TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup - Terraform VM Clone.md

 ---
 ### Defining Provider File

-The first step of my Terraform projects is to
+The first step of my Terraform projects is to create a new folder for the